projectatomic/adb-vagrant-registration/README.md

 #### Minitest

-The source contains a set of [Minitest](http://ruby-doc.org/stdlib-2.0.0/libdoc/minitest/rdoc/MiniTest.html) unit tests.
+The source contains a set of [Minitest](http://ruby-doc.org/stdlib-2.0.0/libdoc/minitest/rdoc/MiniTest.html) based unit tests.
 They can be run via:

     $ bundle exec rake test

 <a name="acceptance-tests"></a>
 #### Acceptance tests

-The source also contains a set of [Cucumber](https://cucumber.io/) acceptance tests.
+The source also contains a set of [Cucumber](https://cucumber.io/) based acceptance tests.
 They can be run via:

     $ bundle exec rake features

 The tests assume that the CDK box files are available under _build/boxes/cdk-\<provider\>.box_.
-You can either copy the box files manually or use the _get_cdk_ Rake task to download them.
+You can either copy the box files manually or use the _get_cdk_ rake task to download them.

-Per default only the scenarios for CDK in combination with VirtualBox are run.
-You can also run against Libvirt using the environment variable
+As per default, only the scenarios for CDK in combination with VirtualBox are run.
+You can also run the tests against Libvirt, using the environment variable _PROVIDER_:
-_PROVIDER_:

     # Run tests against Libvirt
     $ bundle exec rake features PROVIDER=libvirt

     # Run against VirtualBox and Libvirt
     $ bundle exec rake features PROVIDER=virtualbox,libvirt